-- Status indicates whether repair location is active or not.
-When you select the Not Active status, repair location is not shown in the list of available locations and its repair orders are not processed in the Back Office application.
-You cannot change the Active status to the Not Active status, if there are not completed repair orders in this location or this location is selected as default repair location for a team or vendor.
+Status indicates whether the repair location is active or not.
+When you select the Not Active status, the repair location is not shown in the list of available locations, and its repair orders are not processed in the Back Office application.
+You cannot change the Active status to the Not Active status if there are not completed repair orders in this location or this location is selected as the default repair location for a team or vendor.

-- Auto-assign Tech. turns on automatic assignment of service to technician who changes service status to Completed.
+Auto-assign Tech. turns on the automatic assignment of service to a technician who changes service status to Completed.